-A. There is a separate answer for each, okay.
-So for the recommendations and the process that was involved to get to the point of the over 200 individuals, all trusts played their part in that.
-That was done within 11:57 the realms of your business as usual.
-So that support -- and you were releasing staff to carry out those functions and to go to those meetings, that was done as part of that.

-In relation to the training that is mentioned in relation to Non-Execs, when Non-Executive Directors are appointed, I mentioned earlier in my statement about the "On Board" programme.
-There is two programmes that are offered in the appointment letter, one is the On Board programme, the other is a programme offered by CIPFA, which is the Chartered Institute of Public Finance and Accounting, I could be wrong on that.
-For Non-Execs that is paid for by the Department, but for the executive directors it is paid for by the Trust.

-Q. In relation to implementation of the expectations from either the recommendations from the Inquiry or from the outworkings of a handbook like this, do you find that the conversations with the Department are mutually beneficial, that there is an appetite to improve things 11:58 and to try and provide funding that will allow that to happen?
+1 case that the burden falls with the Trust?
+2 Α. There is a separate answer for each, okay.
+So for the 3 recommendations and the process that was involved to 4 get to the point of the over 200 individuals, all 5 trusts played their part in that.
+That was done within 11:57 6 the realms of your business as usual.
+So that support 7 and you were releasing staff to carry out those 8 functions and to go to those meetings, that was done as 9 part of that.
+LO 11:57 L1 In relation to the training that is mentioned in L2 relation to Non-Execs, when Non-Executive Directors are L3 appointed, I mentioned earlier in my statement about L4 the "On Board" programme.
+There is two programmes that L5 are offered in the appointment letter, one is the On 11:57 L6 Board programme, the other is a programme offered by L7 CIPFA, which is the Chartered Institute of Public L8 Finance and Accounting, I could be wrong on that.
+For L9 Non-Execs that is paid for by the Department, but for 20 the executive directors it is paid for by the Trust.
+11:58 21 90 Q. In relation to implementation of the expectations from 22 either the recommendations from the Inquiry or from the 23 outworkings of a handbook like this, do you find that 24 the conversations with the Department are mutually 25 beneficial, that there is an appetite to improve things 11:58 26 and to try and provide funding that will allow that to 27 happen?
+28 Α. The funding landscape for the Trust, whilst the 00 Department would be supportive obviously for the

-A. The funding landscape for the Trust, whilst the Department would be supportive, obviously, for the implementation to take place, as we would, as well, not always does that support follow with finance in order to be able to resource it.
-So the expectation is you do it within the gift of what you have, the envelope you are working within.
-The financial envelope within 11:58 which the Trust operates has been one that has been challenging for many, many, many years.
-It is referred to as a capitation gap.
-So our population increases, the health needs of our population increases but the funding doesn't follow that increase to enable us to 11:59 meet the demand that is in place.
-So that's an ongoing conversation with the Department.
-That is heard, that is understood but obviously in the current financial brackets they are not in a position to be able to address it in any shape or form.
-11:59 not just health.

-16 91 Q. The handbook also serves as a reminder of where 17 accountability stops, I know you have included the 18 diagram in your statement, but if we look at 19 WIT-101147.
+1 implementation to take place, as we would, as well, not 2 always does that support follow with finance in order 3 to be able to resource it.
+So the expectation is you 4 do it within the gift of what you have, the envelope 5 you are working within.
+The financial envelope within 11:58 6 which the Trust operates has been one that has been 7 challenging for many, many, many years.
+It is referred 8 to as a capitation gap.
+So our population increases, 9 the health needs of our population increases but the 10 funding doesn't follow that increase to enable us to 11:59 11 meet the demand that is in place.
+So that's an ongoing 12 conversation with the Department.
+That is heard, that 13 is understood but obviously in the current financial 14 brackets they are not in a position to be able to 15 address it in any shape or form.
+11:59 16 91 Q. The handbook also serves as a reminder of where 17 accountability stops, I know you have included the 18 diagram in your statement, but if we look at 19 WIT-101147.
 And just in the box, it says, and ALBs are 20 Arm's Length Bodies.
-I think you mentioned earlier in 21 your evidence that this incorporates many Boards, it is rests with the Minister."
+I think you mentioned earlier in 12:00 21 your evidence that this incorporates many Boards, it is 22 not just health.
+It says: 23 24 "While ALBs should operate with a level of autonomy to 25 deliver their services, the Minister is answerable to 12:00 26 the Assembly for the overall performance and delivery 27 of its ALBs and, therefore, ultimate accountability for 28 the exercise of proper control of financial, corporate, 29 clinical and social care governance in the HSC system